Oil States International, Inc. (OIS) Shares Plummet Below 1-Year High - News Heater

-Oil States International, Inc. (NYSE: OIS) has experienced a decline in its stock price by -1.71 compared to its previous closing price of 7.01.
-However, the company has seen a fall of -2.13% in its stock price over the last five trading days.
+Oil States International, Inc. (NYSE: OIS)’s stock price has plunge by 0.00relation to previous closing price of 6.55.
+Nevertheless, the company has seen a -4.93% plunge in its stock price over the last five trading sessions.
 Seeking Alpha reported 2023-10-27 that Oil States International Inc. (NYSE:OIS ) Q3 2023 Earnings Conference Call October 27, 2023 12:00 PM ET Company Participants Ellen Pennington – Counsel and Assistant Corporate Secretary Cindy Taylor – President, CEO and Executive Director Lloyd Hajdik – Executive VP, CFO and Treasurer Conference Call Participants Stephen Gengaro – Stifel Jim Rollyson – Raymond James Luke Lemoine – Piper Sandler John Daniel – Daniel Energy Partners Operator Good day, everyone, and welcome to the Oil States Third Quarter 2023 Earnings Call.
 Today’s call is being recorded.

 Is It Worth Investing in Oil States International, Inc. (NYSE: OIS) Right Now?